 In 1994, the City partnered with the County in the enactment of a County-wide sales tax which supported a number of community initiatives.
 A primary focus was on the improvement of our Parks and Recreation facilities.
 A number of facilities were improved or constructed: Outdoor swimming pool renovation, East Lawrence Recreation Center, Clinton Lake Softball complex, Indoor Aquatic Center adjacent to Free State High School, and other facilities.
 The sales tax continues to service the debt for these and other facilities along with providing financial support for our parks and recreation programs and maintenance needs.
 In 2010, the \$255,000 annual debt payment for the Indoor Aquatic Center will be retired.
 In 2012, the City's annual lease of office space at 947 New Hampshire will expire (currently costing approximately \$170,000 per year).
-Current uses in these offices will be either transferred (human relations transferred to legal staff) or moved (CVB to Carnegie and Parks and Recreation administrative staff to a different facility as well) under this budget and plan.
-Both of these obligations (\$425,000 per year) would allow for debt service of approximately \$4 million (12 year debt Indoor gym and recreation space available to the public is among our highest unmet recreation needs and all areas of our community should be served.
+Current uses in these offices will be either transferred (human relations transferred to legal staff) or moved (CVB to Carnegie and Parks and Recreation administrative staff to new Overland Drive facility) under this budget and plan.
+Both of these obligations (\$425,000 per year) would allow for debt service of approximately \$4 million (12 year debt retirement).
+I am proposing that we use \$300,000 in sales tax reserve funds in 2010 to design a new recreation facility in the northwest portion of the community.
+Indoor gym and recreation space available to the public is among our highest unmet recreation needs and this growing part of our community is underserved.
 See attached chart.
 Some may argue that in tight economic times it would simply be better to "hunker-down" - just pay the essential bills - and avoid enhancements and amenities.
 While this view has merit, so does the promise of Lawrence's future and preparing for that future should continue and not always wait.
 Many communities are going to wait for the economic recovery before they make any investments, but I believe Lawrence should be among the communities which will make new investments in key areas even during our current economic downturn.
 Parks and Recreation facilities speak to the value that we place on wellness activities and community building - they also are an important part of attracting new residents and businesses to Lawrence because they visibly demonstrate those values.